Tredegar Iron Works is the starting point for your visit to Richmond National Battlefield Park

 The center of Confederate manufacturing fueled a modern war, one of the South’s largest hospitals gave care to the sick and wounded, and armies battled on open fields and in miles of defensive earthworks.
 From 1861 to 1865, Richmond’s fate would determine America’s future.

-The National Park Service plans to conduct a prescribed burn at Richmond National Battlefield Park this week, subject to favorable weather conditions and other factors.
-The burn will take place on approximately 40 acres of park property at Cold Harbor in Hanover County.
+The National Park Service plans to conduct a prescribed burn at Richmond National Battlefield Park in late March to early April, subject to weather conditions and other factors.
+The burn will take place on approximately 90 acres of park property at Malvern Hill in Henrico County.